LPEF & Robotics Partnership

 The VEX EDR System helps takes the inspiration from the competition to the next level.
 The system is used as a classroom robotics platform designed to nurture creative advancement in robotics and knowledge of STEM education.
 VEX provides teachers and students with an affordable, robust, and state-of-the-art robotics system suitable for classroom use and the playing field.
-VEX’s innovative use of pre-manufactured and easily formed structural metal, intuitive mechanical parts combined with a powerful range of user-programmable microprocessors for control, leads to infinite design possibilities2016-2017 VEX Competition - Starstruck - view it being played here.
+VEX’s innovative use of pre-manufactured and easily formed structural metal, intuitive mechanical parts combined with a powerful range of user-programmable microprocessors for control, leads to infinite design possibilities2020-2021 VEX Competition - Change Up- view it being played here.

-VEX Robotics Competition In the Zone is played on a 12’x12’ square field configured as seen above.
-Two alliances – one “red” and one “blue” – composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.
+VEX Robotics Competition Change Up is played on a 12’x12’ square field configured as seen above.
+Two (2) Alliances – one (1) “red” and one (1) “blue” – composed of two (2) Teams each, compete in matches consisting of a fifteen (15) second Autonomous Period, followed by a one minute and forty-five second (1:45) Driver Controlled Period.

-The object of the game is to attain a higher score than the opposing Alliance by Stacking Cones on Goals, by Scoring Mobile Goals in Goal Zones, by having the Highest Stacks, and by Parking Robots.
+The object of the game is to attain a higher score than the opposing Alliance by placing Balls in Goals, and Connecting Rows.